catmaid/CATMAID/sphinx-doc/source/celeryinstall.rst

-Installation of the CELERY Task Queue
+Installation of the Celery task queue
 =====================================

 Some tasks of CATMAID (e.g. cropping) are done in the background.